 Ready to make your own toothpaste?
 Yeah, I wasn’t either.
 Until I started reading more about the actual ingredients in conventional toothpastes.
 Now, I’m running for the hills and ready to try my hand at making a natural homemade toothpaste!

 We made the switch to natural store bought toothpaste a few years ago, and in the process, we’ve tried many different brands.
 Tom’s of Maine, JASON, Dessert Essence, to name a few.
-At the time, my main concern was the fluoride present in conventional toothpastes, so I was thankful to find a good variety of fluoride-free toothpastes to choose from.

 What’s wrong with conventional toothpaste?